-Figure 12.–Estimated catch by fishery and escapement for the adult coho salmon return to the Berners River, 1974–2014, based on the unexpanded peak escapement survey count and biological escapement goal bounds from Clark et al. (1994).
+Figure 12.–Estimated harvest by fishery and escapement for the adult coho salmon return to the Berners River, 1974–2014, based on the unexpanded peak escapement survey count and biological escapement goal bounds from Clark et al. (1994).

 Other fisheries include commercial purse seine and marine sport fisheries and commercial drift gillnet fisheries conducted outside of Lynn Canal (District 115).
 In 1984, an escapement survey was conducted but harvest was not estimated.

 Average fall chum salmon CPUE recovered by 30% during the most recent 10-year period (2005–2014) but remained far below the average of the 1970s and 1980s.
-The abrupt decrease in chum salmon abundance and increase in coho salmon, occurred near a climatic transition in the North Pacific that some have referred to as a 1989 “regime shift” (Hare and Mantua 2000), and also coincided with initiation of an enhancement program involving the release of millions of fed summer chum salmon fry along the western and eastern shores of lower Lynn Canal at Boat Harbor and Amalga Harbor beginning in 1988.
-Management of the fall drift gillnet fishery shifted abruptly from an emphasis on harvesting chum salmon (while affording some protection for coho salmon) prior to 1989 to exploiting abundant coho salmon returns (while protecting Chilkat River fall chum salmon) from 1990 through 2004.
+The abrupt decrease in chum salmon abundance and increase in coho salmon, occurred near a climatic transition in the North Pacific Ocean that some have referred to as a 1989 “regime shift” (Hare and Mantua 2000), and also coincided with initiation of an enhancement program involving the release of millions of well fed summer chum salmon fry along the western and eastern shores of lower Lynn Canal at Boat Harbor and Amalga Harbor beginning in 1988.
+Management in the fall of the Lynn Canal drift gillnet fishery shifted abruptly from an emphasis on harvesting chum salmon (while affording some protection for coho salmon) prior to 1989 to exploiting abundant coho salmon returns (while protecting Chilkat River fall chum salmon) from 1990 through 2004.
 Coho salmon returns decreased beginning in 2005 while chum salmon CPUE showed limited recovery during 2005–2013, before it decreased abruptly in 2014 (Figure 13).